 A WTW comparison between an electric and a combustion vehicle may seem like an apple to apple comparison.
 However, there are certain costs which go overlooked.
 These can be categorized into manufacturing costs, human costs, socio-economic costs, political costs and so on.
 This article specifically emphasizes on the hidden costs incurred while manufacturing an electric vehicle.

 Electric vehicles depend primarily on their batteries.
 The battery is a USP for most manufacturers which is used to lure customers.
-With the rise in demand of electric vehicles, the demand for batteries rise proportionally and with this, the rise in demand for the raw materials which make a battery.
+With the rise in demand of electric vehicles, the demand for batteries also rise proportionally, and this has resulted in the increase in demand for raw materials which make a battery.

-Manufacturers strive to hit that sweet spot to tackle range anxiety in customers, either by offering high range (large capacity) or low range with quicker charging times whilst pricing it competitively and at the same time, ensuring reliability.
+Manufacturers strive to hit that sweet spot to tackle range anxiety in customers.
+They either offer high range (large capacity) or low range with quicker charging times, whilst pricing it competitively and at the same time, ensuring reliability.

 Lithium-ion batteries are popularly used by many manufacturers with further up and coming technologies.
 Lithium is obtained from Lithium carbonate, the raw form of the metal.
 We are not abundantly gifted with this metal.
 It’s found only in a handful of places.
-The ‘Lithium triangle’ which comprises of Argentina, Bolivia and Chile have more than half the world’s supply.
-Andrew Barron, a professor of low carbon energy and the environment at Swansea University, has estimated that to make the switch to electric vehicles in Wales alone would use up all of Bolivia’s annual lithium output.
-Consultancy Cairn Energy Research Advisors predicts the lithium ion industry is expected to grow from 100 GWhs (Gigawatt hours) of annual production in 2017, to almost 800 GWhs in 2027.
-Let alone that, lithium extraction demands for immense quantities of water – approximately 500,000 gallons per tonne of lithium.
+The ‘Lithium triangle’ which comprises of Argentina, Bolivia and Chile have more than half of the world’s supply.
+Andrew Barron, a professor who specialises in “Low Carbon Energy and the Environment” at Swansea University, has estimated that – to make the switch to electric vehicles (in Wales alone) would use up all of Bolivia’s annual lithium output.
+Consultancy Cairn Energy Research Advisors predicts that the lithium ion industry is expected to grow from 100 GWhs (Gigawatt hours) of annual production in 2017, to almost 800 GWhs in 2027.
+Let alone that, lithium extraction demands immense quantities of water – approximately 500,000 gallons per tonne.

 The extraction process could inadvertently cause the leakage of chemical substances into the water supply, one such chemical could be Hydrochloric acid used in the processing of Lithium.
 Lithium can also be mined from rock using more traditional methods, but it would still require the use of chemicals to bring it into a usable form.
 Lithium could theoretically be extracted from seawater in the future but will be an energy intensive process.